coreruleset/documentation/content/development/testing.md

 -> The supported platform is ModSecurity 2 with Apache httpd

-Let's start the containers using:
+Let's start the containers by executing the following command:
 ```bash
 ❯ docker compose -f tests/docker-compose.yml up -d modsec2-apache